Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Introduction

 To perform 3D perception from 2D image features, state-of-the-art BEV methods on nuScenes~\cite{caesar2020nuscenes} either uses query based transformation~\cite{wang2022detr3d,li2022bevformer} or implicit/explicit depth based transformation~\cite{philion2020lift,huang2021bevdet,li2022bevdepth}.
 However, they are difficult to deploy on the on-vehicle chips and suffer from slow inference: (1) Methods based on query-based transformation are shown in Fig.\ref{fig:method_comparison}(a).
-Because the decoder requires attention mechanism within transformer, these methods usually require dedicated chips to support.
+Because the decoder requires the attention mechanism in the transformer for calculation, the actual deployed chip needs to be able to support the attention operator (involving matrix multiplication and MLP layers), so these methods usually require dedicated chips to support.
 (2) Methods based on depth-based transformation are shown in Fig.\ref{fig:method_comparison}(b).
 These methods often require accelerated speed unfriendly voxel pooling operation, and even multi-threaded CUDA cores may not be the optimal solution.
 Also, this is inconvenient to run on chips that are resource constrained or not supported by the CUDA accelerated inference library.
 Moreover, they are time-consuming in inference, which prevents them from actual deployment.
 In this paper, we aim to design a BEV perception framework with friendly deployment, high inference speed, and competitive performance for \emph{on-vehicle chips}. \eg, Xavier, Orin, Tesla T4, etc..